Understand Why It Happened Insights

 On the Insight Navigation bar, click Why It Happened.

-In Search story insights, click the down arrow and select Division - Naval.
+In Search story insights, type Division in the search bar, then scroll down and select Division - Naval.

 Einstein Discovery refreshes the insights list.

-- Global Outcome represents the mean value for CLV across all divisions (including Naval).
+- Global Average represents the mean value for CLV across all divisions (including Naval).

-- Division is Naval (Outcome) represents the mean value of CLV for the Naval division.
+- Division is Naval represents the average CLV value for the Naval division.

-Hover over the Global Outcome bar to get more information.
+Hover over the Global Average bar to get more information.

-Hover over the Division is Naval (Outcome) bar to see more information.
+Hover over the Division is Naval bar to see more information.

 Hover over the Unexplained bar to display details.

-In this case, the difference between the actual CLV (calculated from the dataset), and the predicted CLV (from Einstein Discovery’s data model), is $54.
+The difference between the actual average CLV (calculated from the dataset), and the predicted average CLV (from Einstein Discovery’s predictive model), is $481.